 Step-by-Step Guide to Marketing Campaign Planning

-A successful marketing campaign plan needs structure.
+A successful marketing campaign template plan needs structure and clear campaign roadmap.

 1. Define Clear and Measurable Goals